Vyral/joshua-holt/_posts/2021-02-19-4-reasons-not-to-wait-until-spring-to-sell.md

 ---
 layout: post
 title: 4 Reasons NOT to Wait Until Spring to Sell
-date: 2021-02-19 19:38:02
+date: 2021-02-19 19:38:00
 tags:
   - Home Seller Tips
 excerpt: Here are the four main reasons why you shouldn’t wait till spring to list.
 enclosure:
 pullquote: >-
-  You can enjoy everything the spring market has to offer right now, but with even more advantages added on.
+  You can enjoy everything the spring market has to offer right now but with even more advantages.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false
 youtube_alternate_image: /uploads/list-now-yt.jpg
-youtube_code: rjzTJa_nuEc
+youtube_code: aQhsQ4vhCS4
 ---

 {% include youtube.html %}

 Recently, I met with a client of mine who had been debating whether to wait a few months into the spring market to list their home or do it now.
 I shared with them these four reasons why now might be the absolute best time to act:&nbsp;

 **1\.
 Motivated buyers.** When your home’s listed on the mid- to late-winter market, you’ll be encountering far more serious buyers than those you’d be attracting in spring.
-They’ve already taken the steps to ensure they’re pre-approved, they know exactly what they want, and they most likely have life circumstances that necessitate purchasing a home as soon as possible (e.g. job relocation).&nbsp;
+They’ve already taken the steps to ensure they’re pre-approved, they know exactly what they want, and they most likely have life circumstances that necessitate purchasing a home as soon as possible (e.g., job relocation).&nbsp;

 **2\.
 Less competition.** Many people still buy into the conventional wisdom that says it’s best to take a home off the market around the holidays and/or during the Wisconsin winter months.
 This predictable behavior results in even less inventory in a market that’s already dealing with an inventory shortage.
 Contrary to popular belief, people do still have to buy when the temperatures bottom out and snow covers the ground.
 Just by *being* on the market now, you’ll capture a larger share of this motivated buyer pool.&nbsp;